iainctduncan/papers/source/design.rst

 It can optionally be run in *either* the low or high priority thread, but each instantiation of the s4m object is limited to one of these (chosen at instantiation time).
-The threading designs of Max and Scheme for Max make it possible for us to run Scheme for Max code only occasionally (i.e, on receipt of a message rather than on every block of samples), and also to ensure that it runs at a high priority and is not interrupted by low priority activity.
+The threading designs of Max and Scheme for Max make it possible for us to run Scheme for Max code only occasionally (i.e., on receipt of a message rather than on every block of samples), and also to ensure that it runs at a high priority and is not interrupted by low priority activity.

 As a result, the choice of creating the project as an extension for Max supports several of the stated goals.
 There is a clear distinction between event time and audio time, supporting the goal of focusing on the musical event (e.g. "note") abstraction level.
-By running only at the event time scale, we are afforded the option to use a high-level, garbage-collected language - whereas runing a garbage-collected language in the audio rendering loop would seriously limit the amount of computation possible in real time and likely require us to run with a high degree of latency.
+By running only at the event time scale, we are afforded the option to use a high-level, garbage-collected language - whereas running a garbage-collected language in the audio rendering loop would seriously limit the amount of computation possible in real time and likely require us to run with a high degree of latency.

 Additionally, using Max supports also the goal of being able to use the project in conjunction with modern commercial music tools.